Cocaine Detox in Port St. Lucie

 Some of the most problematic cocaine withdrawal symptoms encountered when detoxing are anxiety, depression, and intense cravings.
 If these psychological symptoms are experienced, doctors may prescribe medication to help alleviate them.

 Although withdrawal symptoms can seem overwhelming at times, healthy habits and coping strategies can be implemented to ease the process and prevent relapse.
-These include:

 Additionally, community support groups, behavioral therapy, and psychotherapy are effective methods of progressing through recovery and maintaining sobriety.